 Interviewee: Paul Downton

 Visnja from 3green talks with Paul Downton, principal designer at Ecopolis Architects.
-This page proudly sponsored by Scotcher Race Fuels - Royal Precision Lubricants in Adelaide and Brownhill Creek Tourist Park - one of the Adelaide Caravan Parks located close to Adelaide CBD and within reach of the Christie Walk Eco Housing Development.
+This page proudly sponsored by Scotcher Race Fuels - Royal Precision Lubricants in Adelaide - located in Adelaide and within reach of the Christie Walk Eco Housing Development.

 In my travels I have discovered a wonderful eco village / new urbanism model community called Christie Walk in the centre of Adelaide.
 It is a charming enclave of whimsical medium to high density earth coloured buildings close to the Central Market.
 Each building is replete with water saving and energy efficient designs and there are quirky and productive community gardens.
 Here is an online interview with one of its key creators – eco architect and new urbanism guru and author Paul Downton from Ecopolis Architects.
 I wanted to find out more about the architect himself, and what inspires his designs.